Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Proposed Method

-Apart from noise, most real-world videos inherently suffer from bluriness.
-Thus, we additionally consider two common blur degradations, including Gaussian blur and resizing blur.
-For Gaussian blur, we synthesize a video as $g_{7}(\bx) = \bf{\bx} * \bkappa$, where `$*$' is the convolution operator and $\bkappa$ is the Gaussian kernel.
-For resizing blur, we first downscale a video for $s{\times}$ and then upscale to the original size, \ie $g_8(\bx)=\up_s(\down_{\frac{1}{s}}(\bx))$, where $\down_{\frac{1}{s}}$ and $\up_s$ are downscaling and upscaling function.
+Apart from noise, most real videos inherently suffer from blurriness.
+Thus, we additionally consider two common blur degradations, \ie Gaussian blur and resizing blur.
+As suggested in \cite{zhang2022scunet}, we apply the same blur degradations on both noisy video and its clean counterpart, which is very different from existing super-resolution degradation models \cite{zhang2021designing,wang2021realesrgan}.
+The reason is that blur degradations will change the resolution of latent clean videos of the noisy videos.